vimu-tech/VmMsoSDK/README.md

 # SDK
 The Sdk support Vimu MSO Series Oscilloscopes.
-The SDK support MSO20 and MSO21 oscilloscopes.
+The SDK support MSO10, MSO20, MSO21 and MSO41 oscilloscopes.

+The vmmso dynamic library support, oscilloscope, DDS and IO control.
+Starting with 1.20, the vmmultmso dynamic library has been added, which is multi-device controlled and supports stream mode acquisition.

 DebugView is a DLL debugging information display tool.
 	When initDll, turn on the log function and start DebugView.exe to see the debugging information of the Dll.

 ######################demo######################

-1,demo-VC
+1,demo-VC and MultDevdemo-VC
 	Test platform: windows
 	Test tool: vs2022